Quick next paths

 Q: Is this the same as other personality tests like Myers-Briggs?

 A: Similar in purpose but different in approach.
-Animal typing is simpler and more intuitive, while MBTI is more detailed.
-Many people benefit from exploring both.
+Animal typing is simpler and more visual, while MBTI-style systems use preference pairs.
+Many people benefit from exploring both and looking for overlap.

 Conclusion: Embrace Your Inner Animal